driplineorg/dripline/Wire-Protocol.rst

 :Set: set a value
 :Get: get a value
-:Run: commence running
 :Command: perform a command

 The exact meaning of an operation will depend on the application.
+Generally `get` and `set` will get and set a value, and a command will request some application-specific command.

 .. _retcodes: